List of municipalities in Newfoundland and Labrador: Towns

-The Municipalities Act, 1999 is the legislation enabling the Lieutenant-Governor in Council to incorporate, amalgamate, and disorganize towns in Newfoundland and Labrador upon recommendation by the Minister of Municipal Affairs and Environment.
+The Towns and Local Service Districts Act is the legislation enabling the Lieutenant-Governor in Council to incorporate, amalgamate, and disorganize towns in Newfoundland and Labrador upon recommendation by the Minister of Municipal Affairs and Environment.
 It also provides opportunities for towns to annex areas, and establish or alter their boundaries.
 The prerequisite to undertake these actions is the preparation of a feasibility report, which includes a requirement for a public hearing.

 Newfoundland and Labrador has 270 towns that had a total population of 304,895 in the 2021 Canadian Census.
 Fifteen of those towns are in Labrador.
 Newfoundland and Labrador's largest town by population is Conception Bay South with 27,168 residents and the largest by land area is Baie Verte with 371.37 km2.
 Little Bay Islands is its smallest town by population with zero residents, and Brent's Cove is the smallest town by land area with 1.02 km2.
 The province's newest town is George's Brook-Milton, which incorporated on May 8, 2018.